Response JMESPath

 In these examples, the result is always JSON, i.e. not a string or number.
 This is important as Data Fetcher will then transform the JSON to Airtable fields and records using your selected response data transformation.

-We can keep only specific field names for each object.
+We can choose to keep only specific field names for each object.
 Let's imagine we have the following JSON and want to keep only the id

 and name